CS447-CSTU-12560/Homework2_master/5709611957/README.md

 # CS447 (Operating System 2)
 > Vedio Demo: comming soon
 ## Load balancer with auto Scaling by using Terraform
-> - Go to directory you place terraform.tf file.__
+> - Go to directory you place terraform.tf file.<br />
 > - Deploy this command.
 ```
 terraform plan